Would you like help to become debt free?

 • Postpone repayments for an agreed period

-• Make principle-only payments for an agreed period with interest frozen
+• Make principal-only payments for an agreed period with interest frozen

-While helpful, financial hardship variations should only be considered as a short-term option to get through temporary difficulties.
-It is not a long-term solution, as debt will still need to be repaid, regardless of whether the difficulties are resolved or not.
+Although financial hardship variations can be useful, they should only be viewed as a short-term option for overcoming temporary challenges.
+They are not a long-term solution, as any debt incurred will still need to be repaid, regardless of whether the underlying issues are resolved.

 Beyond short-term hardship